milla56/Generate-Team-Profile/README.md

 - Clone the GitHub repository to your computer.
 - Navigate to your terminal and use the following command "node index.js".
+- Answer all of the questions.
+- The html file is located in output folder.
 - Link to deployed URL:

 ---